-HEE Standard HEE Quality Domain 5 - Developing and implementing curricula and assessments Requirement Reference Number 5.1 Placements must enable learners to meet their required learning outcomesSome of the IMT trainees told the review team they had not had a clinic since they started in their placements.
+HEE Standard HEE Quality Domain 5 - Developing and implementing curricula and assessments Requirement Reference Number 5.1 Placements must enable learners to meet their required learning outcomes Some of the IMT trainees told the review team they had not had a clinic since they started in their placements.
 The foundation and IMT trainees and clinical fellows said that the stroke training between 09:00 and 17:00 was okay and neurology training was good.
 NSM5.1a

-The ESs and CSs informed the review team that teaching took place from om NSM5.1b 12:00 to 13:00 on Tuesdays.
-The ESs and CSs said the stroke team hall lost its teaching room and the new teaching room was on another floor which left the ward unmanned during teaching.
-The higher neurology trainees told the review team that they did not have any teaching time built into their work schedule and instead had to do the in their own time.
+The ESs and CSs informed the review team that teaching took place from 12:00 to 13:00 on Tuesdays.
+The ESs and CSs said the stroke team had lost its teaching room and the new teaching room was on another floor, which left the ward unmanned during teaching.
+NSM5.1b NSM5.1c The higher neurology trainees told the review team that they did not have any teaching time built into their work schedule and instead had to do this in their own time.
 Some of the higher trainees said they felt the consultants did not think teaching was a part of their job and instead focused on service provision.
-The review team heard that the neurolog department was a good place to train in terms of the variety of patients trainees saw.
-However, the higher trainees told the review team that the clinic lists were booked to consultant timings which meant they were under pressure and had to stay late to ensure everything was done.
+The review team heard that the neurology department was a good place to train in terms of the variety of patients trainees saw.
+However, the higher trainees told the review team that their NSM5.1d NSM5.1e clinic lists were booked to consultant timings which meant they were under pressure and had to stay late to ensure everything was done.